nickzeff/joplin-gateway/README.md

 Here are some notes on the above:

 - If you have mapped directories to your host as above and your config directory does not contain anything, a scheduled script will create initial versions of global config, Joplin config and getmail config for you.
 You will still need to edit these to get everything to work (see below).
+- For my hot folder, I mapped a location on my local server which syncs with a directory on my OneDrive.
+What this ultimately means is that I can "send" files from other applications to a specific folder on my OneDrive and they will be imported into Joplin.
+Handy for mobile apps which support this function.
 - Those ports only need to be exposed if you are syncing via OneDrive (which I was previously).
 The initial sync requires you to browse to an auth page served by the Joplin app, which then enables you to link your OneDrive account.
 I had way too many problems with OneDrive sync, but this info may help you.

 ## Global Config